peterhinch/micropython-vs1053/SYNCHRONOUS.md

  * `stereo=True` Set `False` for mono recording (halves file size).

 Return value: `overrun`.
 An integer indicating the likelihood of data loss due to excessive sample rate.
-Values < 768 guarantee success.
+Values < 768 indicate success.
 The closer the value to 1024 the greater the likelihood of loss.

 After recording, to return to playback mode the `.reset` method should be run.

 #### Gain

 The chip defines unity gain as a value of 1024.
-The gain range is from 65535 down to 1, i.e. factors of 65.5 down to 1/1024.
+The gain range is linear, from 1 to 65535, with 0 having a special meaning.
+Hence a value of 1 corresponds to a gain of 1/1024 and a value of 65535 is a gain of 65.5.
 The driver uses values in dB which it converts to linear.
-The range is 36.5dB to -58dB.
-A value of `None` produces a linear value of 0 which has special meaning.
+The range is -58 to +36.5dB.
+A value of `None` produces the 0 value whose meaning is discussed below.

 Recording may be done at fixed gain or using AGC (automatic gain control).
 The latter is usually preferred for speech: it adjusts the gain to compensate for variations in the speaker's volume.

 To use AGC, `gain` should be set to `None`.
 Then `agc_gain` sets the maximum gain that may be employed by the AGC.
-A value of `None` allows the full range.
-For example a value of 6 would allow the AGC to vary gain to a maximum of +6dB.
+An `agc_gain` value of `None` allows the full range.
+For example an `agc_gain` value of 6 would allow the AGC to vary gain to a maximum of +6dB.

 To use a fixed gain (e.g. for music) `agc_gain` should be set to `None`, with the value of `gain` specifying the required gain.
 Thus a value of 10 will